Thesis or Seminar Writing Options

 All LL.M. candidates must complete a two-hour writing requirement.
 To fulfill this requirement, students must select either the thesis or the seminar paper writing option.

-All students electing to take the thesis option are required to take a 2 credit Scholarly Writing for International Lawyers class in the spring.
+All students electing to take the thesis option are required to take the 2-credit hour Scholarly Writing for International Lawyers class in the spring.
 Students are not required to conduct an oral defense of their thesis and can elect to have the thesis graded on a pass-fail basis.

-Seminar Paper: LL.M. students who opt not to write a thesis must satisfactorily complete an an upper-level seminar course that requires the research and writing of a significant paper in conjunction with at least a two hour course.
+Seminar Paper: LL.M. students who opt not to write a thesis must satisfactorily complete an an upper-level seminar course that requires the research and writing of a significant paper in conjunction with a course that is 2-credit hours or more.
 This paper will be undertaken under the supervision and grading of the professor teaching the course.